noaavielinmanage/SpannableHelper/README.md

 4. Finally, return the modified spannableString with the bold and colored text.

+Added further more functions to the spannable helper in V2.0:

+*Change Font Color: This method changes the font color of a specific pattern in the TextView text.

+*Change Font Size: This method changes the font size of a specific pattern in the TextView text.

+*Underline Text: This method adds an underline effect to a specific pattern in the TextView text.

+*Strikethrough Text: This method adds a strikethrough effect to a specific pattern in the TextView text.

+**ShowTextPartlyBold: This method adds a bold effect to a specific pattern in the TextView text.

+*ChangeBackgroundColor: This method adds a background color effect to a specific pattern in the TextView text.

+*ChangeTextStyle: This method adds a text style effect to a specific pattern in the TextView text.

-By using the returned SpannableString, you can display the input text with the specified pattern made bold and colored in a TextView or any other component that supports styled text.
+By using the returned SpannableString, you can display the input text with the specified pattern in a TextView or any other component that supports styled text.